 Potential threat to global wheat production

 Researchers at Kansas State University have partnered with scientists from the United States Department of Agriculture (USDA) Agricultural Research Service to study this emerging disease of wheat.
 Dr. Barbara Valent, Project Director and international authority on Magnaporthe oryzae, is providing the leadership for this important international collaboration.
-Scientists and wheat industry specialists from Brazil, Bolivia, and Paraguay are collaborating on the project providing expertise and assistance with field trials in South America.
+Scientists and wheat industry specialists from the U.S., Brazil, Bolivia, and Paraguay are collaborating on the project providing expertise and assistance with field trials in South America.
 This site provides information about Wheat Blast and the results of the wheat blast research project.
 Feel free to contact us with any questions that you may have.

 This project was supported by Agriculture and Food Research Initiative Competitive Grants no. 2009-55605-05201 and 2013-68004-20378 from the USDA National Institute of Food and Agriculture.